CamMcLeod/Mastery/README.md

 Mastery is a goal tracking app.
 The application allows the user to create goals and tasks for those goals.
 When the user wishes to commit time to intentional focus on a task, they choose an amount of time to focus on the task, then begin a session of directed focus.

-My responsibilities in the project included completion of the "Today's Tasks" and focus side of the app, as well as designing the icon picker view, Xibs and animations.
+My responsibilities in the project included completion of the "Today's Tasks" and focused session side of the app.
+I also designed the icon picker view as well as providing the code and animations for the task icon Xibs.

 ## Group Members